The Process for Buying Land with Cash in 11 Simple Steps

 Once you have a land survey done, you’ll know exactly where the boundaries are.
 Surveyors will mark the corners of the land with a rebar that lays flush with the ground.
 If they find any buried pipes, surveyors also use monument markers, such as a wood stake, to mark the location.

 Meinen says a survey helps the buyer not misinterpret how much acreage they’re actually buying.
-“Certain parts of the land might not be usable — for example, because of public road right-of-ways.
+“Certain parts of the land might not be usable, for example, because of public road right-of-ways.
 So, 40 acres might really only have 39.5 acres that are usable.”

 Step 8: Check over the title

 Just like with a house, liens can be placed on land for various reasons, such as outstanding taxes.
+So before you purchase the land, make sure it has a clear title.

-A title search can determine whether there are any special assessments, restrictions, or easements on the property.
-Sometimes, a third party can have a right to use part of the property.
+A title search will cost between $100 and $250, and it is well worth the investment.
+It can determine whether there are any special assessments, restrictions, or easements on the property.
+Sometimes, a third party can have the right to use part of the property.
 This third party could be a utility company that has the right to install poles for power lines.

-Step 9: Inspect the property one last time (walkthrough)
+Step 9: Inspect the property one last time

-While you aren’t actually walking through anything like you do a house, before you buy, you’ll want to tour the land.
+While you aren’t actually walking through anything like you do a house before you buy, you’ll want to tour the land.

-Exploring the property on foot will not only help you understand its shape but will give you a chance to confirm any findings from the land survey or title check.
+Exploring the property on foot will not only help you understand its shape but will also give you a chance to confirm any findings from the land survey or title check.
 You wouldn’t buy a house blindfolded, so why wouldn’t you look over the land with your own eyes as well?

 Step 10: Get ready to pay

+Once everything has been met to your satisfaction during the inspection period, it’s time to pay the seller.
 The most common method of payment in a cash deal is a cashier’s check.
 Personal checks aren’t acceptable when it comes to large amounts of money exchanging hands.
 A cashier’s check helps alleviate any concerns of legitimacy by having the funds issued by a bank.

-Step 11: Finalize the deal at the closing
+Step 11: Finalize the deal

+After you’ve delivered the cashier’s check, it’s time to at last get your hands on the deed.
 One option is to close at the registry office, where the deed will be recorded.
 You can also choose to close at a title company.

 If you don’t have a real estate agent helping you through the process, you might want to consider hiring an attorney to look over the contracts for you first.
 In some states, the attorney can even handle filing the deed for recording.

-“The biggest drawback to buying land is there are hidden risk factors,” Barker says.
+“The biggest drawback to buying land is [that] there are hidden risk factors,” Barker says.
 “Working with a real estate agent will help you navigate through the process and, ideally, avoid any problems.”

 Header Image Source: (Anastasiya Romanova / Unsplash)